AdaCore/learn/courses/advanced-ada/chapters/typing.rst

 the compiler look inside and make sure :ada:`Re` and :ada:`Im` make sense.

-This not-too-smart rule for aggregates helps prevent confusion on the part of programmers reading the code.
+This not-too-smart rule for aggregates helps prevent confusion on the part of developers reading the code.
 It also simplifies the compiler, and makes the overload resolution algorithm reasonably efficient.

 How smart is "too smart" is in part a matter of taste.
 In fact, I would